Gracillariidae: Taxonomy and systematics

 There are 98 described genera of Gracillariidae (see below).
 A complete checklist is available of all currently recognised species.
 There are many undescribed species in the tropics but there is also an online catalogue of Afrotropical described species; the South African fauna is quite well known.
 Although Japanese and Russian authors have recognised additional subfamilies, there are three currently recognised subfamilies, Phyllocnistinae of which is likely to be basal.
 In this subfamily, the primitive genus Prophyllocnistis from Chile feeds on the plant genus Drimys (Winteraceae), and has leaf mines structurally similar in structure to fossils (see "Fossils").
 While there have been some recent DNA sequence-based studies of Palaearctic species there is need for a satisfactory modern global phylogenetic framework for the subfamilies of Gracillariidae.
 Some genera are very large, e.g. Acrocercops, Caloptilia, Cameraria, Epicephala and Phyllonorycter.

 Distribution

-Gracillariidae occur in all terrestrial regions of the World except Antarctica.
+Gracillariidae occur in all terrestrial regions of the world except Antarctica.

 Identification

 These generally small (wingspan 5–20 mm) moths are leaf miners as caterpillars, which can provide a useful means of identification, especially if the hostplant is known.
 The subfamilies differ by the adult moth resting posture (Davis and Robinson, 1999).
 Most Gracillariinae rest with the front of the body steeply raised; Lithocolletinae and Phyllocnistinae rest with the body parallel to the surface; in Lithocolletinae often with the head lowered.

+Some additional features can be seen under close examination.
+The antennal flagellomeres of adults have two rows of scales: a basal row with large scales covering an apical row with smaller scales.
+The male genitalia has only four pair of muscles and lacks a gnathos.
+The female ovipositor is short and laterally flattened.

 Life history

-The first to fifth-instar larvae are flattened and possess specialised mouthparts adapted for feeding on sap.
-Older-instar larvae are cylindrical and have normal chewing mouthparts for feeding on plant tissue within the leaf mines, and have a fully functional silk-producing organ, the "spinneret".
-Some genera have an intermediate stage in this remarkable hypermetamorphosis (Davis and Robinson, 1999).
+Most larval Gracillariidae undergo hypermetamorphosis, meaning there is a major change within the larval stage.
+Early instars have a flattened head and body, modified mandibles, and lack functional spinnerets or legs; these feed on sap.
+Later instars are cylindrical with round heads, and have chewing mouthparts, legs and functional spinnerets; these feed on plant tissue.
+Some species additionally have a spinning instar that does not feed, and others have a non-feeding instar before this spinning instar.

+The Brazilian Spinivalva gaucha is an exception to this trend, lacking a sap-feeding stage.

+Gracillariidae have various lifestyles.
+Some larvae mine leaves while others instead roll leaves, and there are also larvae which mine other plant parts or form galls.